 She hurriedly collected her lunch and turned, scanning the room until she saw Mattel and her friends sitting at their usual table and began towards them.

-She weaved through students, shouldering aside the younger students who were too stupid to get out of her way.
+She weaved through students, shouldering aside the younger kids who were too stupid to get out of her way.

 Mimi, Becky thought, her brow furrowing in a frown.
 What could have possibly been upsetting Mimi like this?